 Each year our small seaside town, on the beautiful Jurassic coast of Dorset, fills up with hundreds of colourful dancers and the town resonates to the sound of bells jingling, sticks thwacking and excellent music.

-We rely on your support, so volunteer to help and / or donate.
+We rely on your support, please volunteer to help and / or donate.

-The folk festival has come a long way since our first day of dance in 1992.
-It started out as a festival of dance where the evening concerts were mainly to thank and entertain the dancers; rather than the full and varied weekend of music and dance its grown into.
+The Swanage Folk Festival has come a long way since our first day of dance in 1992.
+It started as a festival of dance, the evening concerts were mainly to thank and entertain the dancers.
+Now it’s grown into a full and varied programme weekend of music, dance and crafts.

 We are now big enough to invite some very big names in UK Folk music.